UFC Fight Night: Cyborg vs. Lansberg: Predictions & Analysis

 A few statistical edges stand out.
 Prazeres throws significantly more leather — a 0.1 sig. strike per minute gap.
 Prazeres is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Prazeres has tighter striking defense, making opponents miss more often.

 The Pick: Gilbert Burns over Michel Prazeres.
-The model gives Burns a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Prazeres at 32% implied while our model sees 40% — a 8-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Burns at 54%, but there's almost nothing separating these two.
+Notably, the betting market has Prazeres at 32% implied while our model sees 46% — a 14-point disagreement that could signal value.

 Yahya